 - inability to follow simple commands or instructions

-Making the decision to make changes for yourself or a senior loved one with dementia can be extremely difficult and it may be possible that speaking to a social worker or care manager may help you through that process.
+One of the biggest challenges an adult child will have is deciding when to make changes for yourself or a senior loved one with dementia.
+Such decisions can be extremely difficult and it may be possible that speaking to a social worker or geriatric care manager may help you through that process.